escapeprograms/DormDesigner/README.md

 This is some information about connecting to MongoDB Atlas, our database solution.
 To run the system while connected to the database:
 - Run 'npm install'

+Use the seed.js file to add/remove data from the database.